The Mystery of the 99 Steps: Plot summary

 Nancy looks for a flight of the 99 steps in France to solve the mystery of a friend's strange dream.
-Before Nancy, Bess, and George leaves the United States for France, a person calling himself Monsieur Neuf warns Nancy not to pursue her mission.
+Before Nancy, Bess, and George leave the United States for France, a person calling himself Monsieur Neuf warns Nancy not to pursue her mission.

-The girls arrive in Paris and join Nancy’s father, who is trying to find out who or what is causing wealthy financier Monsieur Leblanc to selling large amounts of securities.
+The girls arrive in Paris and join Nancy’s father, who is trying to find out who or what is causing wealthy financier Monsieur Leblanc to sell large amounts of securities.

 Nancy determines that the case she is investigating involving the 99 steps is linked to the case her father is following.
 Nancy thinks that Monsieur Leblanc could be being blackmailed.

-Startling discoveries convince the youn that Mr. Drew's case and her own mystery are linked by the 99 steps, and that a mysterious Arab has a strong hold over Leblanc.
+Startling discoveries convince the youth that Mr. Drew's case and her own mystery are linked by the 99 steps, and that a mysterious Arab has a strong hold over Leblanc.
 Nancy thinks it could be blackmail.

 Nancy goes to an area in the Loire Valley to look for more clues, and Nancy, Bess, and George wind up in danger.